-This Programme is monitoring Taita Falcon populations in South Africa and raising awareness around its plight.
-The species is not currently listed in The Eskom Red Data Book of Birds of South Africa, Lesotho and Swaziland, but internationally it is listed as Near Threatened.
+This Program is monitoring Taita Falcon populations in South Africa and raising awareness around its plight.
+The species is not currently listed in the Eskom Red Data Book of Birds, but internationally it is listed as Near Threatened.

 However, South African raptor conservationists will be recommending an Endangered listing for the species when the Red Data Book is revised next year, as the national population numbers no more than 25 adult individuals.

 The Blue Swallow (Hirundo atrocaerulea) inhabits short, undulating, mist-belt grasslands along the eastern South African escarpment and north-western Swaziland.
 The South African Blue Swallow population of approximately 50 known pairs is locally classified as Critically Endangered.
 The global population, estimated at less than 1 500 pairs, is considered Vulnerable.

 In South Africa (KwaZulu-Natal, Mpumalanga and Limpopo Province), their numbers have declined by more than 80% over the last 100 years, mostly as a result of habitat destruction caused by afforestation.
 The Endangered Wildlife Trust’s Ian Little, Manager of the Threatened Grassland Species Programme, says, ‘They occur in very few formally protected areas with the bulk of the population occurring on privately owned land.
 Our strategy will in future focus on identifying and addressing key threats to the species, based on monitoring data collected over the years.’